BingquanCai/EC601_Project2_Phase1b/README.md

 }
 ```

 A response value to the sentence of 0.6 score indicates a document which is relatively positive in emotion, while the value of 1.3 indicates a slightly emotional document.
-In particular， the first sentence of the sentence contains a very high positive score of 0.9.
+In particular, the first sentence of the sentence contains a very high positive score of 0.9.